Theory of impetus: Philoponan theory

 In the 6th century, John Philoponus partly accepted Aristotle's theory that "continuation of motion depends on continued action of a force," but modified it to include his idea that the hurled body acquires a motive power or inclination for forced movement from the agent producing the initial motion and that this power secures the continuation of such motion.
 However, he argued that this impressed virtue was temporary: that it was a self-expending inclination, and thus the violent motion produced comes to an end, changing back into natural motion.

 In his book On Aristotle Physics 641, 12; 641, 29; 642, 9 Philoponus first argues explicitly against Aristotle's explanation that a thrown stone, after leaving the hand, cannot be propelled any further by the air behind it.
-Then he continues: "Instead, some immaterial kinetic force must be imparted to the projectile by the thrower.
-Whereby the pushed air contributes either nothing or only very little to this motion.
-But if moving bodies are necessarily moved in this way, it is clear that the same process will take place much more easily if an arrow or a stone is thrown necessarily and against its tendency into empty space, and that nothing is necessary for this except the thrower."
-This last sentence is intended to show that in empty space—which Aristotle rejects—and contrary to Aristotle's opinion, a moving body would continue to move.
-It should be pointed out that Philoponus in his book uses two different expressions for impetus: kinetic capacity (dynamis) and kinetic force (energeia).
-Both expressions designate in his theory a concept, which is close to the today's concept of energy, but they are far away from the Aristotelian conceptions of potentiality and actuality.
+Then he continues: "Instead, some immaterial kinetic force must be imparted to the projectile by the thrower."
+He also held that an object thrown into empty space would continue moving without any air to push it, contrary to Aristotle's opinion.
+Philoponus uses two different expressions for impetus: kinetic capacity (dynamis) and kinetic force (energeia).
+Both expressions designate a concept similar to the modern concept of energy, distinct from the Aristotelian conceptions of potentiality and actuality.

-Philoponus' theory of imparted force cannot yet be understood as a principle of inertia.
+Philoponus' theory of imparted force cannot be understood as a principle of inertia.
 For while he rightly says that the driving quality is no longer imparted externally but has become an internal property of the body, he still accepts the Aristotelian assertion that the driving quality is a force (power) that now acts internally and to which velocity is proportional.
-In modern physics since Newton, however, velocity is a quality that persists in the absence of forces.